St. Vrain State Park plays host to a wide array of bird species. The 14 ponds

 birds and birds of prey, to name a few.

-largest heron rookery in the state, but it is also the only known nesting site
+largest heron rookery in the state and the only known nesting site

 species of concern in Colorado.